 Autonomous Data Guard Not Available for Always Free Autonomous Database

 Autonomous Data Guard is not available with Always Free Autonomous Databases.
-See Using a Standby Database with Autonomous Database for more information.
+See Using Standby Databases with Autonomous Database for Disaster Recovery for more information.

 Inactivity Monitoring and Database Stoppage